-Until a week ago if you’d asked me who and what I was, I would tell you I was Athan Ashton, typical high school senior, and quarterback for the Black Sharks.
+Until a week ago if you’d asked me who and what I was, I would tell you I was Athan Ashton, typical high school senior, and quarterback for our team, the Black Sharks.
 That was really about it.
 Talking about my football scholarship or that I was the team’s star player or any of that other crap, while true, was a lot closer to bragging than I liked.
-I might mention I liked the color green and my favorite food was fish if pressed.
+I might mention I liked the color red and my favorite food was fish if pressed.

 This week, the answer would be a little more succinct.
 Exhuman.
 One word to sum up a life.

-Exhumans are very rare, very dangerous people.
+Exhumans were very rare, very dangerous people.
 Anyone, any age, any gender, any time could wake up one day and suddenly be an Exhuman.
 You go to bed someone, and you wake up something else.

 Many…I hoped most…chose as I did, when I got my powers.
 I did the right thing and surrendered to the authorities.
 Hands and knees and kissed the pavement, hoping for quarantine.
 There was no quarantine for Exhumans, only execution.